Watering 101: When and How to Water Your Garden for the Best Results

 drip hose

 For low and slow watering, you can also have a row watering system where you turn the hose down low and let the water flow down a row.
-Again, the water flow should be slow enough that the water will soak in as it goes and not just wash away the soil.
+This method is what I learned from my grandmother.
+It took a lot of patience and she would use a hoe to make sure the channel was clear for the water to flow to the end of the row.
+Again, the water flow should be slow enough that the water will soak in as it goes and not just wash away the soil

 I have an automatic sprinkling system for my lawn, isn’t that good enough?

 It’s not a good idea to water your garden with a sprinkler like you do your lawn.
-This kind of frequent watering doesn’t soak in deep for plant roots.
+This method of frequent but shallow watering doesn’t soak in deep for plant roots.
 It also puts a lot of water on the leaves and flowers, where more evaporation will occur.
+It can be deceiving because the top layer of soil will be moist, but the water never gets more than a few inches deep.

 How much water does my garden need?